rosflight/rosflight_firmware/README.md

 ## How to Use ##

 This repository is the firmware for the STM32F10x.
 The ROS driver for the flashed flight controller can be found at BYU-MAGICC/fcu_io2.
 To flash the firmware to a flight controller, simply follow the directions in the wiki.
 To get access to senors and actuators, simply install and run the ROS driver.

+Parameters can be retrived, set, and saved to the EEPROM in real-time using the rosservice API in fcu_io2.
+They may also be set by changing the default values in param.c, then re-building and flashing the firmware which is likely the easiest method until the ROSflight Configurator is completed.

+Sensors are published on ROS topics after they are received from the flight controller.
+To change the rate at which sensors are published, change the corresponding parameter on the FCU.

+Commands are accepted via the extended_command ROS topic.

+See the documentation in fcu_io2 for more information regarding ExtendedCommands, accelerometer calibration, sensor publications and other ROS-specific details.

 ## Implementation Details ##